BC17/push-plugin-cordova-phonegap/push-cordova/README.md

 Infobip Push Notification Plugin for Cordova
 ====================================

-Infobip Push is a service by Infobip Ltd. ([Infobip Push](https://push.infobip.com)) providing it's users ability to send push notifications to various device types with possibilities of rich media push, geographical targeting areas, delivery report, and many more.
+Infobip Push is a service by Infobip Ltd. ([Infobip Push](https://push.infobip.com)) providing its clients with the  ability to send push notifications to various devices, enabling  rich media push, geographical targeted sending areas, delivery reports, and much more.

 Installation
 ------------

-To install plugin to your Cordova project use Cordova CLI Tool:
+To install the plugin to your Cordova project use the Cordova CLI Tool:

 	$ cordova plugin add com.infobip.push.cordova